Tudat/tudat/developerGuide/extendingJSON/index.rst

 Extending the JSON interface
 ============================

-The goal of this page is to document how the JSON interface can be updated to support new/additional features of Tudat.
+The goal of this page is to document how the :ref:`jsonInterface` can be updated to support new/additional features of Tudat.

 .. toctree::
    :maxdepth: 2